 Below are the steps for running an error checking on your Windows 10 or Windows 11 PC or laptop.
 If an issue is detected then you will be given the option to attempt to repair it.

 3. Right-click the Hard Drive that you would like to check

 4. Select Properties > Now click the Tools tab

 7. It will begin to scan and when finished will tell you if there are any errors and recommend how to fix them if possible

-We hope the above guide has helped you scan and repair your hard drive in Windows 10/11.
-If you are still having issues then as we previously said you might need to look at a third-party program.
+I hope the above guide has helped you scan and repair your hard drive in Windows 10/11.
+If you are still having issues then as I previously said you might need to look at a third-party program.